hardhats/vista-install-docs/New/SetUpHL7.rst

 When we speak of HL7 in this document, we specifically mean HL7 versions 2.1, 2.2, 2.3, and 2.4, which are all similar to each other.
-We will not talk about HL7 v3 and later, which include CDA documents and the like as these are not used for interfacing with Medical Devices.
+We will not talk about HL7 v.3 and later, which include CDA documents and the like as these are not used for interfacing with Medical Devices.

 What is an HL7 message?
 -----------------------
 The following description is taken from `this manual<https://www.va.gov/vdl/documents/Infrastructure/Health_Level_7_(HL7)/hl71_6p56_p66.pdf>`_.

-An HL7 message is the atomic unit for transfe rring data between systems in the HL7 standard.
-Each message has a header segment composed of a number of fields, including a field containing the message type and (HL7 versions 2.2 and a bove) event type.
+An HL7 message is the atomic unit for transferring data between systems in the HL7 standard.
+Each message has a header segment composed of a number of fields, including a field containing the message type and (HL7 versions 2.2 and above) event type.
 These are each three-character codes, defined by the HL7 standard.
 The type of a transaction is defined by the message type/event type pair (again for HL7 versions 2.2 and above).
 Rules for constructing message headers and messages are provided in the "Control/Query" chapter of the HL7 standard.

 An HL7 message consists of one or more HL7 segments .
 A segment is similar to a record in a file.
-Each segment consists of one or more fi elds separated by a special character called the field separator .
+Each segment consists of one or more fields separated by a special character called the field separator .
 The field separator character is defined in the Message Header (MSH) segment of an HL7 message.
 The MSH segment is always the first segment in every HL7 message (except for batch HL7